HuntAlexSmith/USGEngine/docs/ECS_Engine_Notes/Memory Management.md

 Started out with the memory management for component pools.
 Currently have a base allocator and working on a pool allocator.
 The base allocator class is purely just an Allocate and Free pure virtual function, so simple to define a new allocator.
 Blanking, so going to take a break.
 Need to figure out how I want to handle allocations.
 If components take up small amounts of data, the allocations are easy to understand, but also want to take into account page sizes.

 ## May 24th
 Something I have considered while working on this: it may be a good idea to have a debug setting that enables tracking bad memory issues, because checking for memory issues is very expensive, especially when validating freeing an address.
+Finished up a PoolAllocator class that uses very similar practices that I implemented in CS280 for the ObjectAllocator.